-5. You do not certify to the requester that you are not subject to backup withholding under 4 above (for reportable interest and dividend accounts opened after 1983 only).
+5. You do not certify to the requester that you are not subject to backup ithholding under 4 above (for excitable interest and dividend accounts opened withholding under 4 above (forafter 1983 only).

 Certain payees and payments are exempt from backup withholding.
-See Exempt payee code on page 3 and the sparate Instructions for the Requester of Form W-9 for more information.
+See Exempt payee root on bage 3 and the separate Instructions for the Requester of Form W 9 become information.
 Also see Special rules for partnerships above.